Unlocking the Spartan Inside You.

 In the morning, as hundreds of thousands of Persians charged their position, the Spartans stood their ground unmoved, unshaken...
 They stood with purpose, shoulder to shoulder, brother to brother.
 Willing to die.
 Fighting to live.
 Leonidas leading.

 According to an account by Herodotus, "He required them to stand firm - to conquer or die."

 Their fury drove back the Persians.
 That day and the next and five more days.

-Seven days into the battle, a Greek traitor named Ephialtes informed the Persians about a little-know path through the mountains.
+Seven days into the battle, a Greek traitor named Ephialtes informed the Persians about a little-known path through the mountains.
 A way around the pass that Leonidas held with his men.
 Hearing this, Xerxes ordered Hydarnes and his 10,000 elite bodyguards called the "Immortals" to ascend the mountain and outflank the Spartans.
-And so through the night they made their journey.
+And so through the night, they made their journey.